dreamonkey/vue-auth0/README.md

 ## Hooks

-Some common events hooks has been created, ensuring your code is executed after a given trigger condition is met.
+Some common events hooks have been created, ensuring your code will be executed only after a given trigger condition is met.
-Since they're based on internal state refs rather than an event system, if the trigger condition is valid when the hook is registered (eg. login already happened), the callback will be executed right away.
+Since they're based on internal state refs rather than an event system, if the trigger condition is valid when the hook is registered (eg. login already happened) the callback will be executed immediately.

 ### `onInitializationCompleted`

 Trigger: Auth0 client initialization completes.
-Use case: run code using Auth0 if you're not sure Auth0 client is initialized already.
+Use case: run code using Auth0 only after the client is initialized.

-`initializationCompleted` method could be used to obtain the same result, but with a different syntax.
+`initializationCompleted` method could be used to achieve the same result, but with a different syntax.

 ```ts
 const { onInitializationCompleted } = useAuth0();